nhsuk/nhsuk-prototype-kit-version-one/docs/guides/getting-started.md

 For best results during development you should also install an editor or Integrated Development Environment that supports HTML and Javascript.

-### Cloning the UPP Git repository
+### Cloning the Git repository
-The UPP code is maintained in a [public Git repository on Github](https://github.com/nhsuk/nhsuk-prototype-kit).
+The Prototype Kit code is maintained in a [public Git repository on Github](https://github.com/nhsuk/nhsuk-prototype-kit).
 Clone this into a directory on your development system like so;

 ```bash